 10. The Independence Gate, Seoul

 This gate was built after the first Sino-Japanese war in 1894, a war that saw Japan and China fight over Korea.
-It was built as a relic to represent Korea’s independence and still stands today as a symbol for liberty.
+It was built as a relic to represent Korea’s independence and still stands today as a symbol of liberty.

 Doesn’t seem too bad right?
 Wrong, here is where things start to get a little spooky!
-For many years, a rumor was spread claiming that goblins and other vindictive ghosts assailed travelers who were passing by and cut off the topknot on their heads!
+For many years, a rumour was spread claiming that goblins and other vindictive ghosts assailed travellers who were passing by and cut off the topknot on their heads!
 Whether this is true or simply a well-constructed myth, the Independence Gate definitely carries an intriguing and captivating past that is very mysterious!

 Map: Seodaemun-gu, Seoul, https://goo.gl/maps/6WaXLS1TUMt

 Another thing that Korea is well-known for is their Korean horror movies, TV shows, webtoons and books, especially the spooky genre.
 Here are some that are definitely worth the attention.